-Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Patrol
+Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Agency

 "Dead serious," O'Neal responded, according to the suit.

-Suda told the agent she had been born in El Paso, Texas; Hernandez said she was born in El Centro., California.
+Suda told the agent she had been born in El Paso, Texas; Hernandez said she was born in El Centro, Calif.
 But that didn't satisfy O'Neal, who "demanded that the two provide him with identification and refused to let them pay for their groceries" until they complied, the suit states.

-O'Neal then took the women outside, by his CBP jeep.
-At that point the women started using their phones to film what was happening.
+O'Neal then took the women outside by his CBP jeep.
+At that point, the women started using their phones to film what was happening.
 As they did that, O'Neal radioed in their names and dates of birth.

-When one of the women asked if they were being detained "because of our profiles," O'Neal replied, "No, it has nothing to do with that.
+When one of the women asked whether they were being detained "because of our profiles," O'Neal replied, "No, it has nothing to do with that.
 It's the fact that it has to do with you guys speaking Spanish in the store, in a state where it's predominantly English-speaking, OK?"

 The women say they were detained for a total of around 40 minutes — spending much of it standing by the CBP car.

-"So it is illegal to Speak Spanish in Montana?"
+"So it is illegal to speak Spanish in Montana?"
 Suda asked O'Neal.

-"Well, ma'am it's not illegal it's just very unheard of up here," the agent said.
+"Well, ma'am it's not illegal, it's just very unheard of up here," the agent said.

 "The United States has no official language," the suit states, adding, "Many United States citizens, and many non-citizens who are in this country lawfully, are not fluent in English."